Questions & Answers

 How does VIVITROL treat opioid dependence?

 Following an initial detox period of 7–10 days, a single injection of VIVITROL blocks opioid receptors in the brain for a month at a time.
 VIVITROL binds to the opioid receptors in the brain and is not associated with tolerance or dependence.
-Coupled with behavioral changes associated with counseling, VIVITROL helps people to recover from opioid dependence.1
+Coupled with behavioral changes associated with counseling, VIVITROL prevents relapse to opioid dependence.1

 To prevent withdrawal or exacerbation of a pre-existing subclinical withdrawal syndrome, opioid-dependent patients, including those being treated for alcohol dependence, should be opioid-free (including tramadol) before starting VIVITROL treatment.
 An opioid-free interval of a minimum of 7–10 days is recommended for patients previously dependent on short-acting opioids.1

 Can VIVITROL cause a false positive on a urine drug-screening test?

 VIVITROL may be cross-reactive with certain immunoassay methods for the detection of drugs of abuse (specifically opioids) in urine.
 For further information, reference to specific immunoassay instructions is recommended.1